haskellfoundation/tech-proposals/proposals/accepted/047-standard-library-reform.rst

 This is not normative!
 ~~~~~~~~~~~~~~~~~~~~~~

-Hopefully the above makes the vision of the proposal author more clear, but it should be equally stressed that this appendix is not normative.
+Hopefully the above appendix makes the vision of the proposal author more clear, but it should be equally stressed that this appendix is not normative.
 Nowhere is the CLC being told exactly what the new standard libraries should look like.
 Nowhere is it also specified how the implementation should be cut up behind the scenes.
 But, if this proposal is to succeed, it seems like reaching a consensus position similar to the above compromise between two extremes is likely to be necessary.